gglin001/AIChips/_template.md

 ## links

-- news/links from company(downloawd webpage using `SingleFile`, add key infos here)
+- product links from company(downloawd webpage using `SingleFile`, add key infos here)

 ## ref

-- other links about the product
+- news/application/other links about the products